sosunnyproject/jekyll-blog/_posts/dev/2020-05-17-overachieverEssay.md

 While these are huge contributions to my evolved stress for last few years, now that I think of these were more like triggers.

-Last year, it hit me hard when I found out I am so unkind to myself.
+Last year, after series of conversation with the professional, it hit me hard when I found out I am so unkind to myself when I was dissatisfied with my performance and achievement.
 Blameful questions like 'Why are you so lazy?' , 'Why did you waste your time?' , 'Was that useful and practical?' floated around my mind for many years.
+After then, I tried to pat my back more than before and give myself more acknowledgement.
+However, when I felt another block after I got a new job in the midst of covid 19 era, those feelings and questions arose again.
+This time, I didn't even realize I was getting stressed out until a month later.
+The worse thing was, such attitude influenced how I processed my personal event that happened around the same time.
+I was constantly finding the problems from myself.
+While it is good to grow up, learn something, be more mature, improve day by day, such obsession can sometimes choke you.
+Even my MBTI result was ENTJ.
+MY freakin GOD.
+I got a goosebump while reading it.
+The word 'growth-oriented' in the explanation was the gist of me.

+I know this is not a bad quality.
+My aspiration to grow drives me, motivates me, and excites me.
+However, I need to constantly remind myself of these. (and maybe you too, if you're an overachiever)
+- Did I compliment and acknowledge my achievement as much as I deserve?
+- Am I doing this for external validation ?
+- Am I kind to myself?
+- This is a side-tool to make ME be ME, not a homework or self-restriction.
+- It's okay to take some break and refresh.
+Find what types of refreshing activity suit you the best!

 - [The Secret of Becoming Mentally Strong by Amy Morin](https://www.youtube.com/watch?v=TFbv757kup4&t=224s)